alfeugds/gist-search/README.md

 # Gist Search App

-## Project Description
-This is part of EventMobi Coding Challenge.

-Author: Alfeu Lucas Guedes dos Santos

 ## Considerations:

 I've focused on creating a project structure with React + Redux + Thunk + Component tests + Test coverage that would enable the reuse and implementation of new features with TDD in mind.